-One common nightmare among developers and software architects is your sole web-server/data source crashing while thousands of your connected clients, applications, and your precious data are lost.
-Introducing a distributed, load-balanced caching layer such as NCache can make your application tier very scalable and highly available since you can add more servers as your transaction load increases.
-Moreover, there is no single point of failure as all data and clients are distributed.
+One common nightmare among developers and software architects is their sole web server/data source crashing, losing thousands of connected clients, applications, and precious data.
+With the help of a distributed, load-balanced caching layer such as NCache you can make your application tier highly scalable and available.
+With the increase in transaction load, you can add more servers.
+The distributed architecture ensures there is no single point of failure.

-NCache is an in-memory, distributed data store that provides optimum performance for your applications.
-The NCache cluster is self-healing and dynamic and contains nodes that automatically balance the load among themselves without user intervention once a server node is added/removed or clients leave or join the cluster.
+NCache is an in-memory distributed data store that provides optimum performance for your applications.
+The NCache cluster is self-healing and dynamic.
+It contains nodes that automatically balance the load among themselves without user intervention on every cluster update.

 This blog gives you a quick tour of how NCache offers scalability and performance while maintaining 100% uptime.
 For understanding NCache architecture in detail, you can check this video out: